leiwanglsu/geog4057/Homeworks/Assignment 5 Create a script tool and toolbox with python.md

 ```

 - Run the tool again.
 After it, click "View Details" to check if the message was added to the Message list.
-- Capture the screep of the message
+- Capture the screen of the message

 ## Create a python toolbox